 Today, hundreds of thousands of people around the world are taking HIV- and AIDS-fighting drugs that earned FDA approval, thanks in part to the center’s clinical trials and biomedical research program.

 The SCNM clinic at Southwest Center of HIV/AIDS was one of SCNM’s first community medicine programs.
 At this fast-paced clinic, you’ll learn to provide adjunctive care to patients, including lifestyle counseling, acupuncture, cupping, and physical medicine.
 Learn that living well is a product of integrative care at this unique training opportunity.

-Under Dr. Arneson’s supervision, students see between 24 and 40 patients weekly at the WAHI clinic.
-On your shifts at WAHI, you’ll be trained on the full scope of naturopathic care, including nutritional IV therapy, acupuncture, homeopathy, supplementation, nutrition and lifestyle counseling.
+Under Dr. Arneson’s supervision, students see between 24 and 40 patients weekly at The Source Clinic.
+On your shifts at The Source, you’ll be trained on the full scope of naturopathic care, including nutritional IV therapy, acupuncture, homeopathy, supplementation, nutrition and lifestyle counseling.